 Chateau de Saumur, Loire Valley, France

-By the 18th century, the Loire had become firmly established as a leading exporter of red and white fine wines.
+By the 18th century, the Loire had become firmly established as a leading red and white wine exporter.
 Anjou, Saumur, Muscadet, and Vouvray were the toast of Paris, appearing on bistro wine lists as a matter of course.
 Like the wines of Chablis and Bordeaux, drinking Loire Valley Chenin and Sauvignon Blanc was considered de rigueur by the upper classes.
 However, things worsened in the late 1800s, when Phylloxera laid waste to the vineyards of France.
 This pest was inadvertently imported from the US and soon began attacking vine roots in regions across the Loire, killing the plant.
 The only viable solution was to graft European vines onto American rootstock, which had developed a resistance to the louse’s poisonous bite.
 Unfortunately, many grape varieties were greatly reduced in number after this massive replanting scheme, although Chenin Blanc remained an important part of the region’s viticultural landscape.

 Nevertheless, Chenin Blanc could hardly have been described as fashionable in the latter part of the 20th century.
 With consumers drunk on the infectious excitement surrounding Kiwi Sauvignon Blanc and other aromatic styles, Chenin seldom got a look in.
 Some growers ripped out their Chenin Blanc vines and replaced them with a commodity that, while somewhat ubiquitous, was relatively easy to sell.